tenacityteam/tenacity-legacy/README.md

 ## Getting Started

-Build instructions for Tenacity are available [here in the BUILDING.md file](BUILDING.md).
+Build instructions for Tenacity are available in the [BUILDING.md file](BUILDING.md).